 Offer words of encouragement.

 When is the last time you wrote a note to your spouse and kiddos letting them know how much you appreciate them?
 It’s amazing how this small, simple act can make someone feel cherished and loved.
 Tuck a note into your kid’s lunchbox, or under their pillow.
 Stick a note of encouragement in your husband’s shoe, coat pocket or briefcase.
-Tuck a note into your teen daughter’s makeup case or put a word of affirmation on her bathroom mirror.
+Tuck a note into your teen daughter’s makeup case or put a word of affirmation on a bathroom mirror.

 Invest in quality time.

 Spend quality time with your spouse and kids this week.
 Take time to ask important questions that get to the heartbeat of where your family is in their faith.
 Start off with simple questions, like “How was work/school today?” and progress to questions like “Where did you see God show up in your life today?” or “What lesson did Jesus teach you today?”

 Share small gifts.

 Tuck a post-it note with a “way to go” and a little candy bar in your kid’s lunchbox or a spouse’s briefcase.
 Bring a cup of coffee to a coworker who needs a little pick me up.
 Send flowers to your bestie, or buy a couple bottles of nail polish and a lipstick for a friend who just went through a bad breakup.
 Take a cupcake to a friend you’ve been meaning to grab coffee with for weeks now.
 Visibly remind someone in your life today of how much you appreciate them.
 Offer to pray for someone.